lq411122/fast-methods/README.md

 touch .env
 echo MONGODB_URL=mongo://MONGO_HOST:$MONGO_PORT/ >> .env
 echo ALLOWED_HOSTS='"127.0.0.1", "localhost"' >> .env

-To run the web application in debug use:
+To run the web application in debug use: uvicorn asgi:app --reload

-uvicorn app.main:app --reload
 Deployment with Docker
 You must have docker and docker-compose tools installed to work with material in this section.
 First, create .env file like in Quickstart section or modify .env.example.
 MONGO_HOST must be specified as db or modified in docker-compose.yml also.
 Then just run: